klodianshaba/ngxa/README.md

 This wrapper helps to implement animations easy in angular application\
 Easy Builder, Dynamically, Reusable And Different Direction On Single Base Code\
 Implements all animations based in [Animate.css](https://animate.style/) with the power of [Angular animations](https://angular.io/guide/animations)
+Reusing style functions with different configurations and direction

 ## Demo